siyasathaye/power-outage-analysis/README.md

 To improve upon our baseline model, we use a **Decision Tree Classifier** to predict whether an outage becomes a long outage (lasting more than 24 hours).
 Our target variable is:

-- **`LONG_OUTAGE`** — equal to 1 if `OUTAGE.DURATION.MIN > 1440`, and 0 otherwise.
+- **`'LONG_OUTAGE'`** — equal to 1 if `'OUTAGE.DURATION.MIN'` > 1440, and 0 otherwise.

 ---

 ### Engineered Features

-We created two new features based on the data-generating process, both of which are known at the start of an outage:
+We created two new features, both of which are known at the start of an outage:

 - **`SALES_PER_CUSTOMER`** = `TOTAL.SALES / TOTAL.CUSTOMERS`
   Reflects average electrical load per customer.
 Higher load may complicate restoration.

 - **`CUSTOMERS_PER_AREA`** = `TOTAL.CUSTOMERS / AREAPCT_URBAN`
-  Measures customer density relative to urban land area, which may affect restoration difficulty and speed.
+  Measures how concentrated customers are relative to the amount of urban land in the state.

-These features capture structural differences in grid demand and population layout, which we believed would be key contributors to long outage duration.

 ---